 - The trust invests in shares of closed-end funds.
 Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - Certain funds may invest in securities of foreign issuers, which may include companies located in emerging markets.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust is not actively managed.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the underlying fund investments. - Certain funds held by the trust may invest in securities of foreign issuers, which may include companies located in emerging markets.
+These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies.
+Emerging market companies are also subject to a greater risk of market closure or manipulation, limited reliable access to capital, exchange delistings and lower quality or less available financial information.
+The rights and remedies available to investors in emerging market securities may be more limited than those available for investments in more developed markets.
+The limitations associated with investments in emerging market companies could impact the trust's ability to achieve its investment objective. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.